saucelabs/sauce-docs/docs/testfairy/testing-an-app/testers/reg-ios-device.md

 4. Click allow to let the configuration profile download.
 5. Close and go to the settings app.
 Click on the profile downloaded menu.
 6. Install the configuration profile.
-7. After install is complete, you will be directed to review the the troubleshooting results.
+7. After install is complete, you will be directed to review the troubleshooting results.